Latest News

 Situation: The U.S. is undergoing a rapid energy transformation to clean renewable energy as a major strategy to mitigate climate change.
 Rural communities in Wisconsin, which are well suited for large-scale solar or wind development, may experience major economic, environment, and social transitions when a large-scale electric power facility comes to town.
 With any major […]

-Advancing Racial & Social Equity in Wisconsin Farm to School: Strategies for Investing in Historically Underserved Producers
+Advancing Racial & Social Equity in Wisconsin Farm to School: Strategies for Investing in Historically-Underserved Producers

 Situation: Farm to school programs provide kids access to nutritious, high-quality, local food while creating market development opportunities for local farmers.
 Yet, not all local farmers have equal access to this economic opportunity.
 This is especially true of historically underserved farmers, a federal designation that includes Black, Indigenous, and People of Color (BIPOC); women; beginning […]